 The standard of proof

-- Considering the law and considering the findings of our psychiatrist following the conclusion of evidence the Magistrate found in our clients favour and made a finding of not guilty by way of sane automatism, as possibility was enough to raise a reasonable doubt.
+- Considering the law and considering the findings of our psychiatrist, following the conclusion of evidence the Magistrate found in our client’s favour and made a finding of not guilty by way of sane automatism, as possibility was enough to raise a reasonable doubt.

 In cases where ‘sane automatism’ is raised, the onus of proof lies with the prosecution to prove, beyond a reasonable doubt, that the accused acted voluntarily.
 If, as in our case, it is reasonably possible that the accused acted involuntarily due to a state of sane automatism, they will be acquitted.

 The distinction between sane and insane automatism is based on the sound/unsound mind test.
 This distinction has serious implications because if you, as the accused successfully meet the requirements of sane automatism, you will be wholly acquitted.

 If you, as the accused, meet the requirements of insane automatism, the defence of mental impairment applies.
 You will then be found not guilty because of mental impairment and could be made liable to supervision and placed on a supervision order if in a superior court.